 - Start An Orthopaedic Injury Claim

 If you have suffered an orthopaedic injury as a result of an accident caused by negligence, you could seek compensation.
-Similarly, if you have been harmed because of a mistake made by a doctor or surgeon whilst you were having treatment for an orthopaedic injury, you may be able to make a medical negligence claim for compensation.
+Similarly, if you have been harmed because of a mistake made by a doctor or surgeon whilst you were having treatment for an orthopaedic injury, you may be able to make a medical negligence claim or orthopaedic negligence claim for compensation.

-In the sections below, we will explain what an orthopaedic injury is and what types of orthopaedic injury exist.
-We will also look at what medical errors or types of surgical negligence can result in a patient’s existing injury being worsened.
+In the sections below, we will explain what an orthopaedic injury is and what types of orthopaedic injuries exist.
+We will also look at what medical errors or types of orthopaedic surgery negligence can result in a patient’s existing injury being worsened.
 We will also guide you through the process of making an orthopaedic injury claim and will help you to estimate the amount of compensation you could claim using our personal injury claims calculator.

 Read on to find out more, or begin your claim now by contacting Accident Claims UK using our online claims form, or call us for your free orthopaedic accident claims consultation.